 South Dakota Personal Injury Statute of Limitations

 In South Dakota, like other states, the law sets a time limit within which you can file a personal injury lawsuit, referred to as the “statute of limitations.”
 The statute of limitations is crucial, as it affects your right to seek legal remedy for any harm or damages you’ve suffered due to someone else’s negligence.
-South Dakota has different statute statutes of limitations for different types of case.
+South Dakota has different statutes of limitations for different types of cases.
 South Dakota Codified Laws section 15-2-14 states that the statute of limitations for personal injury cases is three years.
 Wrongful death claims in South Dakota also have a three-year deadline.
 This means you have three years from the date of the accident to file a lawsuit.
 If you fail to file within this period, you’ll likely lose your right to have the court hear your case.

 Malpractice Statute of Limitations in South Dakota